 An integrated system of food safety inspection and testing is implemented to ensure that Virginia continues to have high food safety standards.
 These standards enable the public to enjoy quality, safe and wholesome food that enhances the well being of Virginia citizens, the environment and the economy.
-This goal aligns with the Council's goals on health and family and public safety.
+This goal aligns with the Council on Virginia's Future goals on health and family and public safety.